docker/docs/docker-for-mac/index.md

 #### Edit the daemon configuration file

-On the **Daemon -> Advanced dialog**, you can directly configure the daemon from the JSON file, and determine entirely how your containers will run.
+On the **Daemon -> Advanced dialog**, you can directly configure the daemon from the JSON file, and determine entirely how your containers run.
 For a full list of options on the Docker daemon, see [daemon](/engine/reference/commandline/dockerd.md) in the Docker Engine command line reference.